-These factors can cause your credit score to drop.
+These factors can negatively affect your credit score.

 Your joint accounts are unpaid

-The problem is: Despite what the divorce decree states, no one can force your ex to pay.
+The problem is: Despite what the divorce decree states, no one can force your former spouse to pay.

-If your ex-spouse misses a payment, makes late payments or stops paying altogether, it won’t just impact their credit score.
+If your ex- misses a payment, makes late payments or stops paying altogether, it’ll impact more than their credit score.
 Since it’s a joint account, you’ll both get a black mark on your credit report.

 Did you live in a community property state?

-If you and your spouse lived in Arizona, California, Nevada, Texas, Idaho, Washington or Wisconsin, any loans your spouse took out during your marriage may be considered your debt — even if you didn’t sign the paperwork and the account isn’t listed on your credit report.
-If payments are missed or skipped, the lender may be able to sue you.
+If you and your spouse lived in Arizona, California, Idaho, Nevada, Texas, Washington or Wisconsin, any loans your spouse took out during your marriage may be considered your debt — even if you didn’t sign the paperwork and the account isn’t listed on your credit report.
+If either of you let missed or skipped payments happen, the lender may be able to sue you.
 That can damage your credit score.